matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 Sunrise Point/Candlestick Point State Recreation Area to Glen Park BART
 6.1 miles / 820' elevation gain

-* Section 1 North begins at Sunrise Point, Candlestick Point State Recreation Area, at paved roundabout with nearby **Restrooms**.
+* Section 1 North begins at Sunrise Point Fishing Pier, Candlestick Point State Recreation Area, at paved roundabout with nearby **porta-potty**.
 * **Note**: If you park in Candlestick SRA parking areas, note closure time on signs (e.g. 5PM).
 Cars left after hours are subject to being fined and locked in.
-* Follow narrow, dirt path which starts between restrooms and fishing pier.
-Meander down the dirt and asphalt paths that are the closest to the bay.
-At one time the path will have defunct light poles on its left.
-* Continue along path.
-Path has white traffic barriers on the right; when the barriers end at the top of a slope, you will be immediately adjacent to Harney Way.
+* From Sunrise Point, walk west along asphalt road.
+* Bear Left (L) at Y and continue along asphalt path.
+* Turn L at building and continue through paved, circular, parking area (Windsurf Circle).
+* Follow short, dirt path and continue along old roadway.
+* At defunct, overhead lights, walk left onto dirt path to left of green box.
+* Follow path with white traffic barriers to your right.
+* Bear L at Crosstown Trail signpost.
-* Continue along the path past a parking lot on your right.
+* Continue along dirt path adjacent to bay.
-* Stay on the path closest to the road (Harney Way).
-When you reach the far end (west end) of the orange residential building on your right, cross Harney Way via the crosswalk.
+* When dirt road morphs to colored concrete, take extreme right at Crosstown Trail signpost.
+* At next Crosstown Trail signpost, turn L to cross Harney.
-* Ascend Executive Park Blvd. one block and turn left.
+* Ascend Executive Park one block and turn L.
 * Continue through tunnel; you are now on Blanken in Little Hollywood neighborhood.
-* Turn left at end of Blanken on Bayshore Blvd., opposite MUNI Metro T-Third stop at Arleta.
+* Turn L at end of Blanken on Bayshore Blvd., opposite MUNI Metro T-Third stop at Arleta.
-* Turn right at Leland Ave.
+* Turn R at Leland Ave.
 (Second stoplight).
-* On Leland, opposite Peabody, turn right into Hans Schiller Plaza, marked by three tiled columns.
+* On Leland, opposite Peabody, turn R into Hans Schiller Plaza, marked by three tiled columns.
 You are now entering Visitacion Valley Greenway.
 * Cross Raymond, ascend Greenway three blocks.
-* Turn left at Teddy and turn right mid-block to continue up Greenway.
+* Turn L at Teddy and turn R mid-block to continue up Greenway.
-* Turn left at Campbell.
+* Turn L at Campbell.
-* Turn right at Rutland, and proceed uphill one block to Tucker.
+* Turn R at Rutland, and proceed uphill one block to Tucker.
-* Cross Tucker and turn left.
+* Cross Tucker and turn L.
-* Turn right into Greenway.
+* Turn R into Greenway.
-* Exit Greenway at Tioga and turn left.
+* Exit Greenway at Tioga and turn L.
-* Turn right at Delta.
+* Turn R at Delta.
-* Turn left at Wilde, enter McLaren Park.
+* Turn L at Wilde, enter McLaren Park.
 Take paved trail uphill.
 * At top of stairway, you have reached an intersection with Philosopher's Way, marked with arrows on stone columns.
-Turn left and left again to reach intersection of Visitacion and Mansell .
+Turn L and L again to reach intersection of Visitacion and Mansell .
 * Cross Visitacion and Mansell.
 * Continue along Philosopher’s Way by heading directly north on the paved path through the Cypress Allee. (**Restrooms** past tennis courts on your left.)
 * Proceed downhill and northwest, following Philosopher’s Way arrows across a road.
 * Cross Shelley Dr. and follow Philosopher’s Way arrows as trail curves right, past caretaker’s cottage. (**Restrooms** at Jerry Garcia Amphitheater to your left).
-* Continue straight along the paved path, leaving Philosopher’s Way, to the interesction of Shelley Dr. and Cambridge Dr..
+* Continue straight along the paved path, leaving Philosopher’s Way, to the interesction of Shelley Dr. and Cambridge Dr.
 * Cross intersection and pick up paved path on left (approximately 30 feet down Cambridge).
 * Proceed west on trail.
-At next fork, bear right and right again.
+At next fork, bear R and R again.
 Pass **Restrooms** on right and Yosemite Marsh on the left.
 * Exit McLaren Park at Bacon and Oxford.
-* Turn right on Bacon St.
+* Turn R on Bacon St.
-* Turn left on Cambridge and walk four blocks to the stoplight at Silver.
+* Turn L on Cambridge and walk four blocks to the stoplight at Silver.
-* Cross to other side of Silver and turn left.
+* Cross to other side of Silver and turn L.
-* Walk a few yards west on Silver and turn right on Sunglow Lane.
+* Walk a few yards west on Silver and turn R on Sunglow Lane.
-* Descend staircase, and at its base, turn right on to Gladstone (unmarked).
+* Descend staircase, and at its base, turn R on to Gladstone (unmarked).
 * Descend Gladstone.
 * Cross Hwy.
 280 on St. Mary’s Park Footbridge and go uphill, passing trail to Alemany Farm.
 * At path’s end, exit St. Mary’s Recreation Center (**Restrooms**) onto Murray.